phildp/radio-streamer/README.md

    Add more URLs and station names with the stations you want to stream.

-   > :info: You can also add a stream file from the local filesystem.
+   > :information_source: You can also add a stream file from the local filesystem.
 Some stations don't provide a remote URL.

 ## Usage